 Man removed from jet is Kentucky doctor with criminal record

-Video of police officers dragging the passenger from an overbooked Uni... .
-This Sunday, April 9, 2017, image made from a video provided by Audra D. Bridges shows a passenger who was removed from a United Airlines flight in Chicago.
+This Sunday, April 9, 2017, image made from a video provided by Audra D. Bridges shows a passenger being removed from a United Airlines flight in Chicago.

 Comments